 While you're looking around your institution for examples of IL, don't forget that some of it may not be called IL.
 Library jargon isn't universal, and there may be examples of professors using IL concepts but in other terms.
-This phenomenon is tackled in a recent paper by Deborah A. Murphy4 in which she explains that, "librarians are an essential part of the diverse community of campus stakeholders focused on student success.
+This phenomenon is tackled in a recent paper by Deborah A. Murphy2 in which she explains that "librarians are an essential part of the diverse community of campus stakeholders focused on student success.
 Establishing a mutually understood and shared foundation of concepts is critical if we wish to collaborate successfully with these stakeholders on assessment projects and ultimately integrating Information Literacy into campus learning outcomes and student success goals."

 Murphy's paper offers a case study of a program aimed to foster undergraduate success at the University of California, Santa Cruz.
 Beginning in 2011, the program became assessment-driven and aimed to expose students to common IL language throughout the school.
-A problem emerged when librarians and faculty began working on a related plan of action together, however as, the terms librarians and faculty used to discuss information literacy were very different.
+A problem emerged when librarians and faculty began working on a related plan of action together, however, as the terms librarians and faculty used to discuss information literacy were very different.
 The project team worked around this by agreeing upon a set of shared IL terms, which they made available as a glossary.
-This resource is worth sharing with your own faculty as you discuss IL, as you may unwittingly be using different terminology.
+This resource is worth sharing with your own faculty as you discuss IL, as you may unwittingly be using different terminology (Credo Reference includes business communication advice.
+For example, try Teach Yourself: The Ultimate Leadership Book, which includes chapters such as "Communication," "Making Decisions," and "Collect Relevant Information.").